JesperDramsch/phd-thesis/methods-theory/index.rst

    \label{eq:convolution}

 resulting in the central result :math:`G^{*}` around the central coordinate :math:`c`.
-In CNNs each layer learns several of these filters :math:`f`, usually following by a down-sampling operation in :math:`n` and :math:`m` to compress the spatial information.
+In convolutional neural networks each layer learns several of these filters :math:`f`, usually following by a down-sampling operation in :math:`n` and :math:`m` to compress the spatial information.
 This serves as a forcing function to learn increasingly abstract representations in